Hiltaba Nature Reserve: Description

 Hiltaba Nature Reserve adjoins the Gawler Ranges National Park, which is managed by the South Australian Department for Environment & Water, in consultation with the traditional owners.
 It lies north of the park, around 70 km north of Poochera (population 59 in 2016), with the town of Wudinna (population 549 in 2016), around 110 km away.
 The area is part of the northern Eyre Peninsula Not far from its western border lies the Yellabinna Regional Reserve.

-The 78,000 ha property includes unique and significant geological formations composed of granite and diverse grass and woodland habitat for a diverse range of native flora and fauna.
-Scientific surveys have discovered 21 new species of spiders, 13 species of snails, a number of pythons, monitor lizards, and various plants found nowhere else on the planet.
+The 78,000 ha property includes unique and significant geological formations composed of granite, diverse grass, and a woodland habitat for a diverse range of native flora and fauna.
+Scientific surveys have discovered 21 new species of spiders, 13 species of snails, new pythons, monitor lizards, and various plants found nowhere else on the planet.